-- External experts not working for the public administration have to pass a selection test organized by the Federal Recruitment Office (SELOR) before they can apply for the BGT (and a seconded position in a mission): click here: https://diplomatie.belgium.be/nl/over_de_organisatie/werken_bij_buitenlandse_zaken/in_het_buitenland/als_expert_civiel_crisisbeheer .
+- External experts not working for one of these public administrations have to pass a selection test organized by the Federal Recruitment Office (SELOR) to join a reserve list, before they can apply for the BGT (and a seconded position in a mission): click here: https://diplomatie.belgium.be/nl/over_de_organisatie/werken_bij_buitenlandse_zaken/in_het_buitenland/als_expert_civiel_crisisbeheer .

 - Before starting the BGT, all candidates need to provide a proof of a minimum English level of B2 Candidates without a valid certificate will be invited for an English test by the Egmont Institute.

 Bilateral Generic Training with the German Police Academy of Brühl